 At this stage in gravel bike design, the included 38mm Vittoria Terreno Zero tires are far more suited to light gravel and comfortable on-road use.
 If you lean closer to the mountain bike side of gravel biking you might look for a plusher setup.
 On the other hand with a low price and tire width that's perfect for the everyday commute the Boardman ADV 8.9e makes for a very compelling all-around bike.

 The Ribble CGR AL e is one of the cheapest electric gravel bikes on the market.
-There are a variety of levels available and they start way down at $2,767.65 / £1,915.83 for a Shimano Tiagra version.
+There are a variety of levels available and they start way down at $2,767.65 / £1,915.83 for a two chainring Shimano Tiagra version.

 On the SRAM bike, a 1x11 drivetrain keeps the system simple and lightweight.
 There's less to break, less that needs adjusted, and less to think about when shifting.
 The SRAM Apex rear derailleur also includes a clutch that helps keep the chain from bouncing over rough roads.
 Along with the change in groupset the generously sized 650b wheels make for a much more comfortable ride.

 With the Basso Volta the idea was to take the muscle-powered Palto and add more versatility.
 The hand-built carbon frame gets a new layup and internal structure but retains a similar geometry.
-The Palto is more of an all-road - or gravel race - bike than a bike meant for rugged adventuring.
+The Palto is more of an all-road or gravel race bike than a bike meant for rugged adventuring.
 Keeping the same geometry maintains the same sporty ride feel to the Palta, while the motor adds a helping hand when you need it.

 The Look e-765 gravel is a two for one deal.
-On one hand, it's a capable e-bike with up to 400w of pedal assist if you want it.
+On one hand, it's a capable e-bike with up to 400W of pedal assist if you want it.
 There's a solid app available for monitoring anything you can think of.
-Through the app, any battery system details you might want to know are available at a glance as is all the normal ride tracking data you'd expect.
+Through the app, any battery system details you might want to know are available at a glance as is all the normal ride-tracking data you'd expect.

 If you'd rather ride a traditional leg-powered bike, you can remove the entire drive system.
 The Fazua system houses everything in a Drivepack system.
 Combined in a single unit you'll find an integrated motor and electronics as well as a removable battery.
 Simply slide the battery into place and then insert the whole unit into the downtube or swap it with a cover.
-With the drive system removed there's only a small weight penalty over a non-motorized bike and the now empty cavity is perfect for storing ride essentials.
+With the drive system removed there's only a small weight penalty over a non-motorized bike and the now-empty cavity is perfect for storing ride essentials.

 How to choose the best electric gravel bike